thoughtbot/ruby-science/book/code_smells/uncommunicative_name.md

 There are several summarizer classes, each of which respond to `summarize`.

-If you're lost, don't worry: you're not the only one.
-The confusing maze of similar names make this example extremely hard to follow.
+If you're lost, don't worry: You're not the only one.
+The confusing maze of similar names makes this example extremely hard to follow.

-See [Rename Method](#rename-method) to see how we improve the situation.
+See [rename method](#rename-method) to see how we improve the situation.

 ### Solutions

-* [Rename Method](#rename-method) if a well-factored method isn't well-named.
+* [Rename method](#rename-method) if a well-factored method isn't well named.
-* [Extract Class](#extract-class) if a class is doing too much to have a meaningful name.
+* [Extract class](#extract-class) if a class is doing too much to have a meaningful name.
-* [Extract Method](#extract-method) if a method is doing too much to have a meaningful name.
+* [Extract method](#extract-method) if a method is doing too much to have a meaningful name.
-* [Inline Class](#inline-class) if a class is too abstract to have a meaningful name.
+* [Inline class](#inline-class) if a class is too abstract to have a meaningful name.